I haven’t been writing lately. It’s always the same excuse, but I know it’s just about habits. I spend my time doing countless other things.

 When she went to London, she fell in love with the city and the Royal Ballet.
 She danced several performances, met the ballet dancers at the company, explored the city, visiting parks and museums and bars and cafe’s.

 She also met a guy there, and they had an affair.
 This pains me deeply.
 I knew it the day it happened, because she wears she heart on her sleeve, and she can’t hide her feelings.
 She likely explored this enchanting city with this new man, a male ballet dancer at the Royal Ballet.
 He made an impact on her, she said.
 She met someone, she said.
 She’s made an emotional connection with him, which is hard for her, I know.
 But when it happens, its deep and sincere, which is why I’m so hurt, and demoralized.
-I’ve never been able to let myself feel for anyone else besides Gabriela.
-Yes, I’ve tried.
+I’ve never been able to let myself feel for anyone else besides G. Yes, I’ve tried.
 I’ve tried to date, and I’ve slept with others, but I could not open myself up emotionally to anyone.
-Gabriela has, and this changes the way things are.
+G has, and this changes the way things are.

 Our relationship was not great, but it could’ve been.